Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/12-qna-maker.md

 11. In the terminal pane, enter the command `.\ask-question.cmd` to run the script and view the JSON response that is returned by the service, which should contain an appropriate answer to the question *What is a learning path?*.

-## Create a bot for the knowledge base
+## Task 8: Create a bot for the knowledge base

 Most commonly, the client applications used to retrieve answers from a knowledge base are bots.